dmuhabbatov/SalaryPrediction/README.md

 ## Conclusion

-  After performing the EDA and predicting the model with the random forest algorithm and looking at the feature importance analysis, we can conclude that "year_of_experience" will have the highest impact on the target (salary) followed by jobtype.
+  After performing the EDA and predicting the model with the random forest algorithm and looking at the feature importance analysis, we can conclude that "year_of_experience" will have the highest impact on the target (salary) followed by "jobtype".
 This prediction result and the feautre imprtance chart can help the companies to make better decision.

  ## Code and Resources Used
 **Python Version:** Python 3 (Jupyter Notebook)